-During the Incident After the Incident □ Ensure that non-energy industry resources environmental impacts are mitigated. □ Provide expertise to mitigate the impacts of non-energy resources industry liquid releases on land and into watercourses. □ Provide technical assistance related to emergency drinking water supply engineering. □ Notify Fish and Wildlife staff in the area of the emergency. ☐ Compile and maintain environment/emergency related records ☐ Monitor environmental recovery, when required. ☐ Maintain 24 hour emergency contact numbers and duty officer where resources can be accessed for a response related to this plan.
-Maintain emergency response resources.
-Maintain a specialty air monitoring team and equipment used to oversee and The Workers' Compensation Board is a statutory corporation created by government under the Workers' Compensation Act to administer a system of ☐ Compensates injured workers for lost income, health care and other costs Employer must report to WCB within 72 hours of being notified of an injury/illness that results in or will likely result in: related to a work-related injury. ☐ Safely restores injured workers through return-to-work services to a level of ☐ Lost time or the need to temporarily or permanently modify work beyond the date of accident ☐ Death or permanent disability (amputation, hearing loss, etc.) ☐ A disabling or potentially disabling condition caused by occupational exposure or activity (poisoning, infection, workplace insurance for the workers and employers of the province of Alberta. competitive employability.
-Take reasonable measures to maintain a reasonable quality of life for severely respiratory disease, dermatitis, etc.) □ WCB has the overall responsibility for the administration of the workers' compensation system in Alberta. injured workers through the provision of services allowed by legislation and ☐ The need for medical treatment beyond first aid (assessment by a physician or chiropractor, physiotherapy, etc.) ☐ Medical aid expenses (dental treatment, eyeglass repair/replacement, prescription medications, etc.) ☐ Be a neutral and autonomous administrator of the worker's compensation Note: Immediately report fatalities and serious injuries to the OHS Contact Centre 1-866-415-8690.
+Before the Incident During the Incident After the Incident □ Ensure that non-energy industry resources environmental impacts are mitigated. □ Provide expertise to mitigate the impacts of non-energy resources industry liquid releases on land and into watercourses. □ Provide technical assistance related to emergency drinking water supply engineering. □ Notify Fish and Wildlife staff in the area of the emergency. ☐ Compile and maintain environment/emergency related records ☐ Monitor environmental recovery, when required. ☐ Maintain 24 hour emergency contact numbers and duty officer where resources □ Maintain 24 hour energency contact numbers and duty officer where resources can be accessed for a response related to this plan. □ Maintain emergency response resources. □ Maintain a specialty air monitoring team and equipment used to oversee and verify air monitoring during incident response. □ Act as SME.
+Prepare to act as lead agency when appropriate.
+The Workers' Compensation Board is a statutory corporation created by government under the Workers' Compensation Act to administer a system of ☐ Compensates injured workers for lost income, health care and other costs Employer must report to WCB within 72 hours of being notified of an injury/illness that results in or will likely result in: related to a work-related injury. ☐ Safely restores injured workers through return-to-work services to a level of ☐ Lost time or the need to temporarily or permanently modify work beyond the date of accident ☐ Death or permanent disability (amputation, hearing loss, etc.) ☐ A disabling or potentially disabling condition caused by occupational exposure or activity (poisoning, infection, workplace insurance for the workers and employers of the province of Alberta. competitive employability. ☐ Take reasonable measures to maintain a reasonable quality of life for severely respiratory disease, dermatitis, etc.) □ WCB has the overall responsibility for the administration of the workers' compensation system in Alberta. injured workers through the provision of services allowed by legislation and ☐ The need for medical treatment beyond first aid (assessment by a physician or chiropractor, physiotherapy, etc.) ☐ Medical aid expenses (dental treatment, eyeglass repair/replacement, prescription medications, etc.) ☐ Be a neutral and autonomous administrator of the worker's compensation Note: Immediately report fatalities and serious injuries to the OHS Contact Centre 1-866-415-8690. ☐ Strive to balance the interests of workers and employers.